wechto/paper/README.md

   :curly_loop: [SQIL: Imitation Learning via Reinforcement Learning with Sparse Rewards](https://arxiv.org/pdf/1905.11108.pdf) :+1: :fire: :volcano:  ​

   SQIL is equivalent to a variant of behavioral cloning (BC) that uses regularization to overcome state distribution shift.
+We accomplish this by giving the agent a constant reward of r = +1 for matching the demonstrated action in a demonstrated state, and a constant reward of r = 0 for all other behavior.

   :curly_loop: [IQ-Learn: Inverse soft-Q Learning for Imitation](https://arxiv.org/pdf/2106.12142.pdf) :+1: :fire: :volcano: :droplet: